 - Arrow - Shows the stroke arrow editing and selection buttons.
 Click on the or buttons to edit the starting or ending stroke arrow attributes.
 Clicking on the or buttons, opens a list of available arrow presets and styles to select the starting or ending arrow.

-- Dash - Open a list of dash presets and styles available from the application or the document.
-When custom dash presets or styles are defined, they are shown in this list for selection.
+- Dash - Opens a list of dash presets and styles available from the application or the document.
+When custom dash presets or styles are defined, they will be available in this list.
 The button next to the dash list opens the dash selector view.
 The details of using the dash selector view are documented in the Stroke Dash section.

 - Align to Cusp - Enable or disable the alignment of dash segments with cusp nodes of the outline shape.

-- Stripe - Open a list of stripe presets and styles available from the application or the document.
-When custom stripe presets or styles are defined, they are shown in this list for selection.
+- Stripe - Opens a list of stripe presets and styles available from the application or the document.
+When custom stripe presets or styles are defined, they will be available in this list.
 The button next to the stripe list opens the stripe selector view.
 The details of using the stripe selector view are documented in the Stroke Stripe section.

 - Alternating Sripe - Enable or disable the alternating stripe mode when using both stripes and dashes on the same stroke.
 When enabled, a stroke having both a stripe and a dash sequence, will render the gaps of the stripe using the inverted dash sequence (gaps for dashes and dashes for gaps).

-- Profile - Open a list of variable width profile presets and styles available from the application or the document.
-When custom variable width profile presets or styles are defined, they are shown in this list for selection.
+- Profile - Opens a list of variable width profile presets and styles available from the application or the document.
+When custom variable width profile presets or styles are defined, they will be available in this list.
 The button next to the profile list opens the profile selector view.
 The details of using the profile selector view are documented in the Stroke Profile section.